About Local Energy Scotland

 You have rights relating to any automated decisions that we may take about you.

-We use a credit checking service when communities and other organisations apply to receive loan funding us.
+We use a credit checking service when you apply to receive loan funding us.
 The service provider does not give a ‘pass’ or ‘fail’ answer when we use their services.
-Instead we are given a ‘score’ based on the information held by them.
-We have used our knowledge to decide what ‘score’ is needed for organisations to be eligible for the loan.
+Instead we are given a ‘score’ based on your information held by them.
+We have used our knowledge to decide what ‘score’ is needed for people to be eligible for the loan.

 If you do not meet the requirements, we will give you an opportunity to appeal this decision, by giving us some additional information.
 It may be that the information held by the credit checking service is incorrect – you can contact them to find out what they hold and make any corrections if needed